bernardosulzbach/dungeon/CONTRIBUTING.md

 Writing resource files
 ----------------------
+The entry format is
 ```
-All entries have the following syntax:
 KEY: VALUE
 ```

 The key naming convention is